-1217 U.S.C.A. § 512(c)(3)(A) (emphasis added).
+1717 U.S.C.A. § 512(c)(3)(A) (emphasis added).

-13See 17 U.S.C.A. § 512(c)(3).
+18See 17 U.S.C.A. § 512(c)(3).

-notification that only satisfies the second, third and fourth requirements apparently is not sufficient, based on a later provision of the Act which refers to a notice that "fails to comply substantially with all the provisions of subparagraph (A) but substantially complies with clauses (ii), (iii) and (iv)."
-Congress thus apparently believed that some level of authentication was required in order for a notification to be in substantial compliance since elements (i), (v) and (vi) relate, respectively, to the requirements for a signature, a good faith statement that the material in question is infringing, verification of the accuracy of the notification and certification under penalty of perjury that the person lodging the notification is authorized to do so.
-15
+(iv)."19 Congress thus apparently believed that some level of authentication was required in order for a notification to be in substantial compliance since elements (i), (v) and (vi) relate, respectively, to the requirements for a signature, a good faith statement that the material in question is infringing, verification of the accuracy of the notification and certification under penalty of perjury that the person lodging the notification is authorized to do so.20